-Student Counseling Service is pleased to offer consultation services to ISU faculty, staff, students, and concerned family and friends of ISU students.
+Student Counseling Services (SCS) is pleased to offer consultation services to Iowa State faculty, staff, students, and concerned family and friends of ISU students.

 It is common for students to have questions about mental health issues for themselves as well as for the important people in their lives.